 Kel'el Ware News: Returns to action in G League

-Ware missed three straight games for the Heat due to a foot injury, but as expected, he returned to action in the G League on Thursday.
+Ware had missed the Heat's last three games due to a foot injury, but he proved his health by playing significant minutes Thursday for the G League club.
 The rookie fell out of the NBA rotation in November, as Kevin Love has emerged as the primary backup to Bam Adebayo.
 Ware could see more action in the G League to shake off some rust, but he should return to Miami eventually, though presumably not to a consistent role.

 Win Your League With RotoWire!